typedb/typedb-docs/00-general/04-quickstart.md

   datatype date;
 approved-date sub event-date;

-## an abstract relationship, only to be subtyped by other relationships
+## an abstract relation, only to be subtyped by other relations
 request sub relation,
   abstract,
   has approved-date,